THE NEW PROPOSALS

 We've completed the first phase which saw improvements made to the Boots, John Wood Sports and Clarks buildings in Market Place and Rose Street.
 We've also completed the first Phase of works at Carnival with a brand new multi-storey car park now open for local parking.

 Work is now well underway at Peach Place and will commence shortly at Elms Field.
-The planning application for Carnival Phase 2 has now been submitted and is expceted to go to planning committee later in 2017.
+The planning application for Carnival Phase 2 was submitted in summer 2017 and was granted consent in November 2017.